FabianHentrich/ishares_etf_portfolio_analysis/README.md

-# **iShares ETF Analysis for Stocks, Sectors and Countries**
+# **Automated iShares ETF Portfolio Analysis: Stocks, Sectors, and Countries**

-This code is used to download iShares ETF data from the BlackRock website and analyze the data to provide a summary of the stocks, sectors, and countries that the ETF is invested in and add that to the other portfolio components.
+This project provides automated analysis of a portfolio of ETFs, stocks and cryptocurrencies.
+It automates the download of ETF data from the BlackRock website, integrates stock prices via the Yahoo Finance API and creates interactive visualisations for the top 100 stocks, sectors and countries.

 ## **`portfolio.xlsx` - how does it look like?**